Luis102487/TargetSales/README.md

 ## Purposes Of The Project

 The major aim of thie project is to gain insight into the sales data of Walmart to understand customer behavior.
+This analysis aims to uncover the different customers segments, purchase trends and the profitability of each customer segment.

+## About Data

 The dataset was obtained from the (https://www.kaggle.com/c/walmart-recruiting-store-sales-forecasting).

-## About Data

 This dataset contains sales transactions from a three different branches of Walmart, respectively located in Mandalay, Yangon and Naypyitaw.
 The data contains 17 columns and 1000 rows:

 | Column                  | Description                             | Data Type      |